4nd2in/edu/pages/OSI-model.md

 	- ## Session layer (5)
 	- ## Transport layer (4)
 	  id:: 645bb06d-51da-4253-a0b4-4aeade7bf72e
 		- This layer strongly works together with the network layer.
-Instead of addressing and routing, this layer
+Instead of addressing and routing, this layer is responsible for segmenting and ordering the data.
+Some protocols
 	- ## Network layer (3)
 	  id:: 645bb072-6c02-4323-bbdb-4e7115196663
 	  collapsed:: true